spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

 Palette Dev Engine (PDE) users can deploy Vault onto their virtual cluster using the out-of-the-box Vault offering.
 Vault deployed through PDE is using Banzai Cloud Bank-Vaults.
 Bank-Vaults is a wrapper for the official [Vault](https://www.vaultproject.io/) client.
 Vault is a tool that helps you securely manage and protect sensitive information, like passwords, API keys, and encryption keys.
 The Bank-Vaults client enhances the official Vault client by adding automatic token renewal, built-in Kubernetes support, and a dynamic database credential provider.

 Vault keeps these secrets safe by locking them in a virtual "vault" and only allows authorized users to access them.
-Vault also tracks who has accessed which secrets and when making it easier to maintain security.
+Vault also tracks who has accessed which secrets and when, making it easier to maintain security.
 You can use Vault to govern access to secrets, automate application delivery, and consume secrets programmatically.

-Vault is deployed behind the scenes through the usage of the [Bank-Vaults Vault Operator Helm Chart](https://github.com/banzaicloud/bank-vaults/tree/main/charts/vault-operator).
+Vault is deployed behind the scenes through the use of the [Bank-Vaults Vault Operator Helm Chart](https://github.com/banzaicloud/bank-vaults/tree/main/charts/vault-operator).

 <br />

 <InfoBox>

-Vault is deployed as a single container in the virtual cluster and the container is not tied to any particular node.
+Vault is deployed as a single container in your virtual cluster and is not tied to any particular node.

 </InfoBox>